Eczema in Children

 Infected eczema

-Children with eczema naturally carry bacteria on the skin and are more likely to get a bacterial or viral skin infection.
-It is important that this is recognised and treated early.
-Signs and symptoms that eczema may be infected include:
+Children with eczema are more likely to get bacterial or viral skin infections as their skin can become broken from scratching.
+It is important that infection is recognised and treated early.
+If skin is infected it may feel hot to touch, look very red and appear swollen.
+Children may have a mild temperature and feel unwell.
+Other signs and symptoms that eczema may be infected include:

 • Oozing or weeping